kotyukov/huaweiNLP/dataset/README.md

 | 7  | Keywords      | object  |
 | 8  | Authors       | object  |

+___

-NOTE: both dataset was collected for different tasks, in addition to differences in structure, they include different data.
+**NOTE**: both dataset was collected for different tasks, in addition to differences in structure, they include different data.
 The first one include news only from site headpage from 2012 to the present day (44014 news).
 And the second one include news from site rubrics pages from summer 2019 to present days (134010 news).
 Both datasets include a small number of duplicated news (no more than a couple of hundred).